neynarxyz/rust-sdk/README.md

-# Rust SDK for Neynar (beta)
+# Rust SDK for Neynar

 `rust-sdk` is an easy-to-use SDK built to interact with [Neynar APIs](https://docs.neynar.com/) via the Rust programming language.

-**It is currently in beta/preview status.** Please flag any problems you encounter as issues here on the Github repository.
+**This SDK is currently in beta/preview status.** Please flag any problems you encounter as issues here on the Github repository.

 ## Usage

 Please refer to the READMEs of the individual Rust packages for detailed instructions on how to use the SDK:
 - [api](generated/api/README.md): The main package for interacting with the Neynar API.
-- [hub-api](generated/hub-api/README.md): The package for interacting with Neynar's Farcaster hub API.
+- [hub-api](generated/hub-api/README.md): The package for interacting with Neynar's Farcaster hub (Hubble/Snapchain) API.

 ## Contribution Guidelines